woojiq/woojiq.github.io/content/about.md

 Student of Taras Shevchenko Kyiv National University - Software Engineering.
 A former lover of competitive programming.
 FOSS contribution enjoyer.

 ### Developer path
-**Goal**: Get a job at a company I respect: Netflix, Ferrari, Red Bull.
+**Goal**: Get a job in the company of my dreams: Netflix, Ferrari.

-**Status**: Unemployed student w/o commercial experience.

-**Plans**: Become a solid rock on Github and get my first software engineering job.
+**Plans**: Progress in my current job until I realize that I need to take the next big step.

 [Github][github] ~ [Mail][linkedin]